emaity/uQuiz-Lister/README.md

 Additional packages that need to be installed for quizGet.py and the Flask application.
 Alternatively, one can browse quizzes by using an online SQLite database viewer.

 # quizGet.py
-**NO LONGER WORKS**
- Possibly due to some cloudfare protection.
+**NO LONGER WORKS** possibly due to some cloudfare protection.
 There may be a way to bypass this using cloudscraper, don't know if I'll try to implement that though.

 quizGet.py sends a GET request to the uQuiz server for the random quizzes every 5 minutes, adding quizzes to the Quizzes.db database (quizzes already contained in the database are ignored).